foxycom/rusty-unit/README.md

 make build
 ```

 **Note:** We tested the code with the Rust compiler version `1.61.0-nightly`.
 We need a nightly compiler due to features RustyUnit exploits.
 Since nightly versions often include breaking changes, RustyUnit might not work with other versions.
-Also you need to use Java 17+.
+Also you need to use Java 17+ and Gradle.
+If you intend to run the Java code from an IDE, make sure to install the [Lombok plugin](https://projectlombok.org).

 The command produces a `bin` folder with three binaries: `analysis`, `instrumentation`, and `rusty-unit.jar`.